Blog Home

 Vouch is one of the best video tools for collecting employee testimonials, while platforms like StoryPrompt, VideoPeel, Tella, and Vocal Video provide great alternatives for different needs.

-Loved by companies like Canva, Nike, Cisco, Stryker, HubSpot, Amazon, and more, tools like Vouch make leveraging video for employer branding remarkably easy.
+Loved by companies like Canva, Nike, Cisco, HubSpot, Amazon, and more, tools like Vouch make leveraging video for employer branding remarkably easy.

 Book a Vouch demo today and chat with a video content marketing expert.